 POWER CLEAN ALTERNATIVES

-If you cannot perform power cleans here are some alternative exercises.
+If you cannot perform this olympic weightlifting movement, here are some alternative exercises that also train explosive power.